dylan-lang/opendylan/documentation/hacker-guide/source/compiler/notes-warnings-errors.rst

    :description:

-     When a *context-id* has been supplied, this is sued to give an indication of the logical context of the source that the note is about, typically to give a concise textual hint, allowing for example (where ``"process-foo"`` is the *context-id*::
+     When a *context-id* has been supplied, this is used to give an indication of the logical context of the source that the note is about, typically to give a concise textual hint, allowing for example (where ``"process-foo"`` is the *context-id*::